Australia’s first F-35A Commanding Officer

 Australia’s first Commanding Officer (CO) of the F-35A, Wing Commander Darren Clare has had his first opportunity to see the F-35 up close at the Royal International Air Tattoo (RIAT) in the United Kingdom.

-“I am incredibly proud and humbled to be selected to lead Number 3 Squadron when it receives our first F-35A into Australian service.
+“I am incredibly proud and humbled to be selected to lead Number 3 Squadron when it receives our first F-35A into Australian service, " Wing Commander Clare said.

 “It’s a big responsibility, but one that I’m excited to have.
-The F-35A will provide Australia with some amazing opportunities to build a fifth generation Air Force,” WGCDR Clare said.
+The F-35A will provide Australia with some amazing opportunities to build a fifth generation Air Force.”

-The Chief of Air Force, Air Marshal Leo Davies, AO, CSC said WGCDR Clare will have a significant role.
+The Chief of Air Force, Air Marshal Leo Davies, AO, CSC said Wing Commander Clare will have a significant role.

 “The aircraft will bring a new capability to the Royal Australian Air Force, and Darren will have a lot of responsibility to develop the tactics, techniques and procedures for the F-35A to the Australian context, and ensure the F-35A is integrated into our fleet through Plan Jericho.”
 Air Marshal Davies said.

 Australia’s first F-35A arrives at RAAF Base Williamtown (NSW) in 2018.